oscal-compass/compliance-trestle/docs/trestle_author.md

   This sub-sub heading is okay
   ```

-  However, violations such as adding or removing a heading at the top level is not acceptable:
+  However, violations such as adding or removing a heading at the top level are not acceptable:

   ```markdown
   # Template heading 1